dapr/rust-sdk/daprdocs/content/en/rust-sdk-docs/_index.md

   github_branch: main
 ---

+{{% alert title="Note" color="primary" %}}
+The Dapr Rust-SDK is currently in Alpha.
+Work is underway to bring it to a stable release and will likely involve breaking changes.
+{{% /alert %}}

 A client library to help build Dapr applications using Rust.
-This client is targeting support of all public Dapr APIs while focusing on idiomatic Rust experiences and developer productivity.
+This client is targeting support for all public Dapr APIs while focusing on idiomatic Rust experiences and developer productivity.

 {{< cardpane >}}
 {{< card title="**Client**">}}